Sequencing and Structuring Learning Activities in Instructional Design

 In a self-paced course, extra modules can help the learners that are having difficulties.
 In a lock-step course, additional instruction, reading assignments, or study halls may be required to keep the slower learners on pace with the other learners.

-The product of the sequencing step should be a learning map which shows the proposed layout of the objectives.
+The product of the sequencing step should be a learning map that shows the proposed layout of the objectives.
 An example is shown below.

 Return to the Table of Contents